 Figure 5.
 BT8009 Structure

 In this clinical trial, patients with solid tumors who had received an average of three prior treatments received different doses of BT8009, 49% of whom were patients with urothelial carcinoma.
-Results of the trial showed that of the eight patients with uroepithelial carcinoma treated with BT8009 at a dose of 5.0 mg/m2 per week, four patients achieved confirmed remission, including one patient who achieved complete remission.
+Results of the trial showed that of the eight patients with uroepithelial carcinoma treated with BT8009 at a dose of 5.0 mg/m2 per week, four patients achieved confirmed response, including one patient who achieved complete response.
 Two other patients had stable disease with a disease control rate of 75%.
-As of March 7, 2022, the median duration of remission has not been reached and remission remains maintained in three patients, who have been treated for at least 24 weeks.
+As of March 7, 2022, the median duration of response has not been reached and response remains maintained in three patients, who have been treated for at least 24 weeks.

 BT7480 is a novel, first-in-class tumor-targeted immune cell agonist™ (TICA™), designed to deliver a highly potent CD137 agonist to Nectin-4 overexpressing tumor tissue with a flexible dosing schedule maximizing anti-tumor activity while circumventing the need for continuous systemic exposure.
 BT7480 comprises 3 bicyclic peptides (Bicycles), 1 that binds to Nectin-4 and 2 that bind to CD137.
 The Bicycles are conjugated via a branched trimeric polyethylene glycol linker.
 Now, BT7480-100 is under PhI/II study(NCT05163041).